CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex3.md

+# Exercise 3: Detect Identity Threats and Integrate Defender for Identity with Microsoft XDR and Sentinel

+## Overview

+In this exercise, you will explore how Microsoft Defender for Identity detects and responds to identity-based threats.
+You’ll begin by simulating a lateral movement attack using a DC Sync technique and observe how Defender for Identity automatically contains the threat.
+Next, you’ll investigate user activity and threat timelines to analyze suspicious behavior.
+Finally, you’ll integrate Defender for Identity with Microsoft 365 Defender and Microsoft Sentinel to centralize alert visibility and incident correlation across your environment.

+## Objectives

+- Task 1: Simulate and Detect Lateral Movement Attacks
+- Task 2: Investigate Identity-Based Threats and User Timelines
+- Task 3: Integrate Defender for Identity with Microsoft Defender Portal and Microsoft Sentinel

 ### Task 1: Simulate and Detect Lateral Movement Attacks `(Read-Only)`

 In this task, you will simulate a Lateral Movement attack and detect it using Microsoft Defender for Identity.
 Please note that this is a `read-only` task, as you will be logged out of your virtual machine during the attack simulation—this is a security measure enforced by Defender for Identity.